7 Ways to Set Up Your Home Office

 7 Tips for an Effective Work-From Home Set Up

-Although there are countless ways to make your space work for you, here are ten key concepts to consider if you’re planning a renovation.
+There are many ways to make your space work for you, but if you’re considering a remodel, here are ten important things to think about.

-Before we get into designing the room, we need to figure out where you’ll be setting up your home office.
-If you don’t need a lot of space, try setting up business in the living room instead of your bedroom.
+We need to decide where you’re going to put your home office before we start creating the room.
+If you don’t need a lot of room, try working in the living room instead of the bedroom.

-The size and dimensions you’re working with will always affect how you fit your office space into your house.
-The idea is to find a good balance between a hidden area and a busy living room.
+The size and shape of your house will always effect how you fit your office space within it.
+The goal is to establish a nice middle ground between a crowded living room and a private space.

-If it does not fit the budget, office storage from Shopee and Lazada can suffice.
-Filing cabinets and bins are inexpensive, and the more of your job you do online, the less storage you’ll need.
+Office storage from Shopee and Lazada can work if it doesn’t meet your budget.
+Filing cabinets and boxes are cheap, and the more work you accomplish online, the less space you’ll need.

-A workstation should not only be practical but also appealing to the eye.
-Before you finish the job, add a few plants to the area.
+A workstation should not only be useful, but it should also look nice.
+Add some plants to the space before you finish the work.

 Plants do not have to be seated right on your table (although you can).
 Buy a hanging planter or just place the plant on a shelf near your desk if you need to save space.
 Investing in a large standing plant, if you have a green thumb, may really bring the area to life.

-The more you personalize your working space, the more time you’ll want to work there.
+The more you make your workspace your own, the more time you’ll want to spend there.
 It’s entirely up to you!

 4. Let The Light In!